University of Alcalá: Guadalajara Campus

 The "Multidepartamental" building is home to the Faculties of Tourism and Nursing, and the Schools of Business Studies and Architecture.
 The Faculty of Education offers degrees in Audiovisual Communication and Modern Languages and Translation (the latter can also be studied at the historical campus in Alcalá).

-Torrejón de Ardoz
+Torrejón de Ardoz Campus

 Inaugurated in 2025, is home of studies of Nursing and Physiotherapy.
 It is located in the town of Torrejón de Ardoz, between Madrid and Alcalá de Henares.